 Simply put, your flower doesn't come pre-loaded with the molecules ready to help with pain or to get you high.
 Instead, you need to activate it first with heat.
 If you want to ingest then you have to decarb!

-Decarboxylation refers to the process of removing a carboxyl group from your herb to "activate" it and make it ready for your body to use.
+Decarboxylation refers to the process of removing a carboxyl group from your canna to "activate" it and make it ready for your body to use.
 It changes the non-active T-CA to T-C and C-DA to C-D or C-DN.
-If you smoke or vape herb, the heat from the flame will make it undergo this process naturally.
+If you smoke or vape canna, the heat from the flame will make it undergo this process naturally.
 But an edible needs to have you initiate it, otherwise you'll just be eating cookies and cakes with a bunch of dry herbs in them.

 Before You Begin: Do You Need to Grind Your Herb?